-A organised Kenya budget safari tour can start at £95 / $124 PP per day and reach up to £500 / $650 PP Per day for a more luxury experience so plenty of scope for a Kenya safari on a budget.
+An organised Kenya budget safari tour can start at £95 / $124 PP per day and reach up to £500 / $650 PP Per day for a more luxury experience so plenty of scope for a Kenya safari on a budget.

-For example we’ve seen an organised tour which includes accommodation, transport, meals, park fees and guides for £463 / $602 pp for 5 days!
-That’s actually a very similar price to doing this independently and in fact uses the same sort of accommodation (a tent outside of the park) and the food provided at that camp that we would suggest if you go independently!
+For example, we’ve seen an organised tour which includes accommodation, transport, meals, park fees and guides for £463 / $602 pp for 5 days!
+That’s actually a very similar price to doing this independently and in fact, uses the same sort of accommodation (a tent outside of the park) and the food provided at that camp that we would suggest if you go independently!

 Safari On A Budget: Booking A Reasonably Priced Tour

-There are times when penny pinching is actually the ideal way to travel, it makes you really experience the place at a much more local and authentic level and of course you save money too!
+There are times when penny-pinching is actually the ideal way to travel, it makes you really experience the place at a much more local and authentic level and of course, you save money too!
 But there are “big experiences” that might just be worthwhile spending the extra money on comforts and better guides and taking a safari in Kenya might just be one of those.

-When you’re booking your Kenya safari holiday I would also suggest not only considering an independent trip but also don’t rule out taking an organise tour either.
-Many tours offer great value for money too as well as great convenience and the peace of mind that every aspect of such a huge trip is covered so you can just enjoy the experience.
+When you’re booking your Kenya safari holiday I would also suggest not only considering an independent trip but also don’t rule out taking an organised tour either.
+Many tours offer great value for money too as well as a great convenience and the peace of mind that every aspect of such a huge trip is covered so you can just enjoy the experience.

 Do some research on tours before and way up the pros and cons of independent travel in Africa and just how much you will save compared to how much organisation it takes.
-Also consider whether you will feel rushed on a tour.
-You might want the option to extend your stay so you can wait out the weather, have a rest day or just another shot and photographing those incredible animals!
+Also, consider whether you will feel rushed on a tour.
+You might want the option to extend your stay so you can wait out the weather, have a rest day or just another shot and photograph those incredible animals!
 There are also plenty of other things to do around here such as visiting local villages and homestays, sunset drives and bush camping so having the opportunity to extend your stay and do other things is great.

-Also bear in mind most organised tours include guide, park fees and food and some do combine not just the safari but other places too, however you might alway want to option to visit those yourself at your own pace!
+Also bear in mind most organised tours include guide, park fees and food and some do combine not just the safari but other places too, however you might always want to option to visit those yourself at your own pace!
 You’ve got to decide which option or combination of options works best for you.